-The mode cannot be changed not be changed from Assistant Producer 2.0 when controlling a Desktop DirectorTM.
-You must go to the Desktop Director itself and change its' mode.
-Assistant Producer 2.0 will then automatically change to this mode also.
+The mode (Talent/Producer) of a Desktop DirectorTM cannot be changed from Assistant Producer v3.5.
+You must go to the Desktop Director itself and change its mode.
+Assistant Producer 3.5 will then automatically change to this mode also.
 Please refer to the telephone system documentation for help on changing modes.